tuxctl/rbxfetch/README.md

 ![Stars](https://img.shields.io/github/stars/tuxctl/rbxfetch?style=for-the-badge&color=gold)
 ![Forks](https://img.shields.io/github/forks/tuxctl/rbxfetch?style=for-the-badge&color=lightgray)

 **rbxfetch** is a Roblox mass clothing downloader for private shirts, pants, and other assets — directly from the terminal.
+This project has not yet been completed.
+It may not work stable.

 *Originally forked from [Oztturk/RBXDL](https://github.com/Oztturk/RBXDL "roblox pro")*